perpen/cephalopod/IDEAS.md

 MAINTENANCE
 ===========
 - kill containers (or just processes) using lots cpu/ram/processes/files for too long
-- kill theia on inactivity?
+- kill wetty/theia on inactivity.
+Can be done from pod.js?
+But how does it detect activity on websocket?
+- user/team contributing nodes have higher quota

 ARCHIVAL
 ========